-- a) be fully registered with the GMC and have a licence to practise. - b) have completed a recognised higher surgical training programme in the UK or Republic of Ireland1. - c) have successfully passed the Intercollegiate Specialty Board examination. - d) have been awarded an outcome 6 at a final ARCP (gained all required competencies).
+- a) be fully registered with the GMC and have a licence to practise (UK trainees) or be registered with the IMC (Republic of Ireland trainees). - b) have completed a recognised higher surgical training programme in the UK or Republic of Ireland. - c) have successfully passed the Intercollegiate Specialty Board examination. - d) have been awarded an outcome 6 at a final ARCP (gained all required competencies). - e) be able to demonstrate the acquisition of the appropriate Generic Professional Capabilities (GPCs) as described in the GMC framework (UK trainees only).